When a person relies on alcohol, you cannot make them change their behaviour.

 It's common for people not to accept there is a problem.
 It can be painful or difficult to accept.

-Think about what they have told you and show them you listened.
+Think about what they have said and show them you are listening.
 Try to offer solutions.

 You could say: